Protospace/lcars/README.md

-# Console
+# LCARS

-Console is Calgary Protospace's door disply.
+LCARS is Calgary Protospace's door disply.
 It runs on tablets mounted at each door.

 ## License